trozware/ZonePet/ReadMe.md

 ### Version History

+- v 2.4.5: Updated for Patch 9.2.0 - hopefully this one will be published
 - v 2.4.4: Updated for Patch 9.2.0.
 - v 2.4.3: Fixed freeze if only one available pet.
 Better re-summon of locked pet.
 - v 2.4.2: Improved minimap button to work better with minimap addons.